sass/node-sass/README.md

 `precision` is a `Number` that will be used to determine how many digits after the decimal will be allowed.
 For instance, if you had a decimal number of `1.23456789` and a precision of `5`, the result will be `1.23457` in the final CSS.

 #### sourceComments
-`sourceComments` is a `String` to determine what debug information is included in the output file.
-Its value should be one of `'none', 'normal', 'map'`.
-The default is `'none'`.
+`sourceComments` is a `Boolean` flag to determine what debug information is included in the output file.

-The `map` option will create the source map file in your CSS destination.
+#### omitSourceMapUrl
-[Important: `souceComments` is only supported when using the `file` option, and does nothing when using `data` flag.]
+`omitSourceMapUrl` is a `Boolean` flag to determine whether to include `sourceMappingURL` comment in the output file.

 #### sourceMap
 If your `sourceComments` option is set to `map`, `sourceMap` allows setting a new path context for the referenced Sass files.